Paperback-iOS/website/src/help/guides/adding-repos.md

 ## Adding an External Repository
-1. Open up Paperback on your iOS device
+1. Open up Paperback on your device
 1. Navigate to the Settings tab of the application
 1. Navigate to the Sources tab inside of Settings
 1. At the bottom of the page, you are able to add a repository by specifying a name, and the URL which the repository sits at.
 Ensure that your repository title is at least 4 characters long.